Real-World Protection Test August-November 2012

-Testing dozens of antivirus products with hundreds of URLs each per day is a lot of work which cannot be done manually (as it would be thousands of websites to visit and in parallel), so it is necessary to use some sort of automation.
+Testing dozens of antivirus products with hundreds of URLs each per day is a great deal of work, which cannot be done manually (as it would involve visiting thousands of websites in parallel), so it is necessary to use some sort of automation.

 Hardware and Software

-For this test we used identical workstations, an IBM Bladecenter and network attached storage.
+For this test, we used identical workstations, a control and command server and network attached stor-age.

-The tests are performed under Windows XP SP3 with no further updates.
-Some further installed vulnerable software includes:
+The tests were performed under Microsoft Windows XP SP3 with updates as of 1st August 2012.
+Some further installed software includes: